backend-development/backend-development-textbook/README.md

 - reveals.js for the slides https://revealjs.com/
 - syntax highlighter highlight.js used through reveal.js

 ## formating

 with Markdown

 TIP|IMPORTANT|CAUTION|WARNING|NOTE|INFO|TODO

+# work in progress

+## rails_new

+    - name: From Hello World to IPO
+      url: rails_new.html
+      description: A step by step guide through DHHs video "From Hello World to IPO"

 ## neue bilder für das thema performance